google/or-tools/README.md

 ## Demos

-- The Magic Square and Sports Scheduling pages let users pick a worker count; that value becomes `SatParameters.num_search_workers`, clamped to `min(navigator.hardwareConcurrency, 8)`.
+- The Magic Square and Sports Scheduling pages let users pick a CP-SAT search worker count; that value becomes `SatParameters.num_search_workers`, clamped to `min(navigator.hardwareConcurrency, 8)`.
-- Higher worker counts can significantly increase startup time because the browser needs to initialize more threaded runtime workers before solving begins.
 - Each demo exposes a "Use worker bridge" checkbox.
-When enabled, solves run through `cpsat_worker.ts`, which loads the CP-SAT runtime in a dedicated JavaScript worker and keeps the browser's main thread free for rendering, form input, progress UI, and cancellation.
-- When the worker bridge is disabled, the solve runs directly on the main thread.
-The solver still works, but long solves can freeze the page until CP-SAT returns because the browser cannot repaint or process UI events while the synchronous WebAssembly call is running.
-- The WebAssembly build caps the pthread pool at 8 and scales down on low-core devices.
+Keep it enabled for interactive use; disabling it runs the solve on the main browser thread and can freeze the GUI until CP-SAT returns.
 - Schema Viewer imports the bundled `CpSat` API automatically; no extra script ordering is required.

 ## JSPI and Asyncify